Tuesday, April 30, 2024

 Hello, again, South Dakota!
 Most of my drive through the entirety of mid-South Dakota was fairly dull with all the interesting stuff farther west which Ashlee and I had seen some of a few years back, but once I got on Highway 73 North, some of the iconic Badlands topography popped up for me to see and enjoy.
 What a cool little stretch of knobs and needles of white rock springing out of the seemingly endless green pastures.

 Nearing the North Dakota border is the Hugh Glass Memorial at the end of a dead-end road seemingly in the middle of nowhere just like what the man himself had to endure.
-And since The Reckoning is one of my favorite films in the last ten years, this was a must-stop and must-see.
+And since The Revenant is one of my favorite films in the last ten years, this was a must-stop and must-see.
 Thanks again, AtlasObscura.com.
 The force of the wind to get this shot was something to remember in terms of endurance.
 Wow!
 But, otherwise, I could not have asked for better weather for incredible landscape vistas and thus, photography, in every state I encountered.

 Even closer to the border in the little town of Lemmon, South Dakota, that have a Petrified Wood Park.
-And I don't mean just some little corner park, this their main city park encompassing an entire city block and it is chocked full of the stuff that they have around here by the ton.
+And I don't mean just some little corner park, this is their main city park encompassing an entire city block and it is chocked full of the stuff that they have around here by the ton.
 It sure was tempting to find me a hammer!!
 But I didn't.

 50th State!!
 DING!
 DING!!
 Hello, North Dakota!
 What better way to start my visit to my last state visited in The Union than by seeing the largest scrap-metal iron sculpture in the world!
 Yep, "Geese in Flight" is the start of another one-man art odyssey even larger than Carhenge and known as "The Enchanted Highway."
 I actually did not get to experience all of the art on "The Enchanted Highway" due to fading daylight, the need to keep moving, and a bit of a navigational error on my part, but I got the gist of it and it's pretty dang amazing.
 Well done, sir!
 Keep up the good work!!